Molecular organization of eukaryotic chromosome:

 Tightly packed DNA looks darker on the chromosome and called as heterochromatin region while transcriptionally accessible regions are loosely packed and are called as euchromatin region.

-We can not observe DNA under the microscope but we can see chromosome under the microscope even we can count the number of chromosomes.
+We can not observe DNA under the microscope but we can see the chromosome under the microscope even we can count the number of chromosomes.

 Article written by: Tushar Chauhan